 By far, the most common DLP scenario is creating a policy to help protect content containing sensitive information from being shared with people outside your organization, and taking an automatic remediating action such as restricting who can access the content, sending end-user or admin notifications, and auditing the event for later investigation.
 People use DLP to help prevent the inadvertent disclosure of sensitive information.

 To simplify achieving this goal, when you create a DLP policy, you can choose Use simple settings.
 These settings provide everything you need to implement the most common DLP policy, without having to go into the rule editor.

 If you need to create more customized DLP policies, you can choose Use advanced settings.

 The advanced settings present you with the rule editor, where you have full control over every possible option, including the instance count and match accuracy (confidence level) for each rule.

 To jump to a section quickly, click an item in the top navigation of the rule editor to go to that section below.

 The first step in creating a DLP policy is choosing what information to protect.
 By starting with a DLP template, you save the work of building a new set of rules from scratch, and figuring out which types of information should be included by default.
 You can then add to or modify these requirements to fine tune the rule to meet your organization's specific requirements.

 A preconfigured DLP policy template can help you detect specific types of sensitive information, such as HIPAA data, PCI-DSS data, Gramm-Leach-Bliley Act data, or even locale-specific personally identifiable information (P.I.).
-To make it easy for you to find and protect common types of sensitive information, the policy templates included in Office 365 already contain the most common sensitive information types necessary for you to get started.
+To make it easy for you to find and protect common types of sensitive information, the policy templates included in Microsoft 365 already contain the most common sensitive information types necessary for you to get started.